 A Brooklyn College professor of history, Johnson has published two books exposing unjust treatment of falsely accused college students—The Campus Rape Frenzy: The Attack on Due Process at America’s Universities and Until Proven Innocent: Political Correctness and the Shameful Injustices of the Duke Lacrosse Rape Case.
-The level academic rigor he brings to his research in this area is demonstrated by his studies of such non-controversial topics as President Lyndon Johnson and America’s inter-world war “peace progressives,” his lack of partisan bias by his support for the 2008 presidential and vice presidential candidacies of Barack Obama and Joe Biden.
+The academic rigor he brings to his research is demonstrated by his studies of such topics as President Lyndon Johnson and America’s inter-world war “peace progressives,” his lack of partisan bias by his support for the 2008 presidential and vice presidential candidacies of Barack Obama and Joe Biden.

-The tip of the iceberg is use of a “preponderance of evidence” standard, which means those making accusations of sexual assault need only prove that their story has a greater than 50% chance of being accurate.
+The tip of the iceberg is use of a “preponderance of evidence” standard. meaning those making accusations of sexual assault need only prove that their story has a greater than 50% chance of being accurate.
 This goes well beyond reducing the standard of evidence from “beyond a reasonable doubt” to “reasonable probability.”
-Its means, instead, that accused students are disciplined, their educational opportunities, career prospects and lives destroyed even when they are almost as likely to be innocent as to be guilty—provided their guilt is slightly more likely.
-Matters only go downhill from there.
+Its means that accused students are disciplined and their educational opportunities, career prospects and lives destroyed when they are almost as likely to be innocent as to be guilty.
+Matters go downhill from there.

-One of the most egregious examples of a rigged process is that put in place by Vanderbilt University, “where ‘fairness’ has been defined in incredibly narrow terms, for instance to allow a process where the accused student doesn’t get a hearing, where the accused student isn’t guaranteed an unbiased adjudicator.”
-And bias does not just impact how evidence is assessed, it determines what evidence is even considered by college disciplinary bodies.
-Officials at Amherst College refused to accepts as evidence transcripts of a text message conversation a student making accusations of rape had been having at the very time she claimed the rape had occurred (and in which she had been asking for advice about how to seduce her roommate’s boyfriend).
-During the notorious Duke Lacrosse Case 88 members of the university faculty issued a public statement saying they would disregard any judicial verdict in favor of students accused of rape and a group protester which had included calls for the defendants’ castration.
+One of the most egregious examples of a rigged process is that of Vanderbilt University, “where ‘fairness’ has been defined in incredibly narrow terms, for instance to allow a process where the accused student doesn’t get a hearing, where the accused student isn’t guaranteed an unbiased adjudicator.”
+Bias does not just impact how evidence is assessed.
+It can also determine what evidence is even accepted into the proceedings of college disciplinary bodies.
+Officials at Amherst College refused to accept as evidence transcripts of a text message conversation a student making accusations of rape had been having at the very time of the alleged rape.
+(She had actually spent the time asking for advice about how to seduce her roommate’s boyfriend).
+During the notorious Duke Lacrosse Case, 88 members of the university faculty issued a public statement saying they would disregard any judicial verdict in favor of the accused students.
+They also praised a group protest which had included calls for the defendants’ castration.